Cocoanetics/SwiftMail/Sources/SwiftMail/SwiftMail.docc/Articles/GettingStartedWithIMAP.md

 // Select a mailbox
 let mailboxInfo = try await imapServer.selectMailbox("INBOX")
 print("Mailbox contains \(mailboxInfo.messageCount) messages")

+// Note: The SELECT command does not provide an unseen count
+// Use getUnseenCount() or search for unseen messages instead
 ```

 By default `listMailboxes()` uses the `"*"` wildcard, but you can specify a